media

 Two of our departments work around the world:

 • Relief and Development Department – we distribute material aid to people afflicted by natural disasters, wars, and other crises.
-We work to improve access to education, proper nutrition, drinking water, and sustainable livelihood in Africa, Asia, and Europe.
+We work to improve access to education, proper nutrition, drinking water, and sustainable livelihoods in Africa, Asia, and Europe.
 Humanitarian aid is foundational to our existence.
 Read more about our work in the humanitarian and development field

 How do we help in the Czech Republic?